 The “Recapture and Recycle” provision recaptures all funds that are considered “subsidy” to the buyer, including what is seen as “the windfall profit,” which is the difference in the original sales price to the low income buyer and the higher appraised/market price at that time.
 This difference would be repaid if and when the lower income buyer resells his/her unit.
 This allows the “recaptured” funds and any funds considered subsidies to be treated as a loan that gets repaid (with interest) and “recycled” back into additional affordable units for more qualified lower income families.
 Rather than permanent or long-term resale restriction, Manna advocates and employs at most a 5-10 year resale restriction.

-To read about introduced legislation that uses this model, see A Bifurcated DC.
+To read about legislation (passed on October 28, 2014) that uses this model, see A Bifurcated DC.
 Implementation will begin on newly constructed affordable homes in 2015.